Cross-View-Prediction: Exploring Contrastive Feature for Hyperspectral Image Classification: Abstract

 \section{Abstract}

 This paper presents a self-supervised feature learning method for hyperspectral image classification.
-Our method tries to construct two different views of the raw hyperspectral image through a cross-representation learning method.
-And then to learn semantically consistent representation over the created views by contrastive learning method.
-Specifically, four cross-channel-prediction based augmentation methods are naturally designed to utilize the high dimension characteristic of hyperspectral data for the view construction.
-And the better representative features are learned by maximizing mutual information and minimizing conditional entropy across different views from our contrastive network.
-This `Cross-View-Predicton' style is straightforward and gets the state-of-the-art performance of unsupervised classification with a simple SVM classifier.
+Our approach firstly tries to construct two different views of the raw hyperspectral image through a cross-representation learning method.
+Specifically, four cross-channel-prediction-based augmentation methods are designed for the view construction.
+And then, better representative features are learned by maximizing mutual information and minimizing conditional entropy between different views from a contrastive network.
+Features extracted by this `cross-view-prediction' style get the state-of-the-art performance of unsupervised classification with a simple Support Vector Machine (SVM) classifier.